test-kitchen/kitchen-ec2/README.md

 The default is `{ "created-by" => "test-kitchen" }`.

+Tags are applied post creation, if tags should be added during instance creation then set `create_instance_with_tags` to `true`

 #### `user_data`

 The user_data script or the path to a script to feed the instance.